miku86/notes/dom-enlightment.md

 ## 2.2 HTMLDocument properties and methods (including inherited)

-To get accurate information pertaining to the available properties and methods on an `HTMLDocument` node its best to ignore the specification and to ask the browser what is available.
+To get accurate information pertaining to the available properties and methods on an `HTMLDocument` node it's best to ignore the specification and to ask the browser what is available.

 The available properties are many even if the inherited properties were not considered.
 Below I've hand pick a list of noteworthy properties and methods for the context of this chapter: